 - Crafting or revising materials to indicate that the group or class is committed to diversity and includes discussions and projects that celebrate different identities and cultures.

 - Show respect.
 Focus on what others are saying and pay attention to their emotions and tone.

 - Use micro-affirmations to acknowledge another person’s value.
 Maintain eye contact, summarize what the other person is saying, and ask questions to make sure you understand where someone is coming from.
-Micro-affirmations are acts of kindness that go a long way.

 Successful implementation of DEI initiatives requires in-depth discussions, appropriate resources, and actionable items.
 It takes time and effort to collectively create positive change.
 DEI initiatives are major undertakings because they affect school policies, culture, routines, and teacher and student behaviors.